incodehq/incode-platform/README.md

 The `SessionLogEntry` properties directly correspond to parameters of the `SessionLoggingService` `log()` API:

     public class SessionLogEntry
         ...
+        private String sessionId;
         private String username;
         private SessionLoggingService.Type type;
         private Timestamp loginTimestamp;
+        private Timestamp logoutTimestamp;
         private SessionLoggingService.CausedBy causedBy;
         ...
     }

 where:

+* `sessionId` identifies the user's session.
+Primary key. (*Note*: it is not the http session id!)
 * `username` identifies the user that has logged in/out
 * `type` determines whether this was a login or logout.
-* `loginTimestamp` is the date that the event occurred
+* `loginTimestamp` is the date that the login of the session event occurred
+* `logoutTimestamp` is the date that the logout of the session event occurred
 * `causedBy`indicates whether the session was logged out due to session expiry

 The `SessionLogEntry` entity is designed such that it can be rendered on an Isis user interface if required.